cloudControl/documentation/Platform Documentation.md

  * A deployment is a running version of your application, based on the branch with the same name.
 Exception: the default deployment is based on the master branch.
  * Users can be added to apps to gain access to the repository, branches and deployments.

-cloudControl PaaS uses a distinct set of naming conventions.
+dotCloud PaaS uses a distinct set of naming conventions.
 To understand how to work with the platform effectively, it's important to understand the following few basic concepts.

 ### Apps